sigmdel/TFT_eTouch/README_TOO.md

 ## 1. Purpose

-This [fork](https://github.com/sigmdel/TFT_eTouch) of [TFT_eTouch](https://github.com/achillhasler/TFT_eTouch) adds options to simplify the use of displays that have a touch controller and a display driver that are connected to different SPI peripherals.
+This [fork](https://github.com/sigmdel/TFT_eTouch) of [TFT_eTouch](https://github.com/achillhasler/TFT_eTouch) adds options to simplify the use of displays with touch controller and display driver connected to different SPI peripherals.
 It is also possible to use the PlatformIO configuration file `platformio.ini` to modify the user definable macros on a local basis without editing the `TFT_eTouchUser.h` in the TFT_eTouch library.

 ## 2. Some Background